AI in the enterprise

 Here’s a breakdown of how these systems function:

-- Large language model (LLM): An LLM is a crucial element that improves AI capabilities, including complex reasoning and automation.
+- Large Language Model (LLM): An LLM is a crucial element that improves AI capabilities, including complex reasoning and automation.
 For example, the Writer platform uses Palmyra LLMs to handle intricate workflows and achieve specific outcomes efficiently.

 - Goal initialization and planning: AI agents require clearly defined goals and environments.
 Developers — who design and train them, teams that deploy them, and users who provide specific goals and tools — influence these systems.